christianalfoni/EmptyBox/posts/2015_05_18_Cerebral-developer-preview.md

 You can also watch an introduction video of this, which shows the workflow using the debugger: [Cerebral - Building your first app](https://www.youtube.com/watch?v=ZG1omJek6SY).

 ## Complex state handling
 So far we have just introduced some basic implementations that looks good in any framework really.
 The debugger is a major advantage to keep you sane, but what about the really tough problems?
 Like asynchronous code, optimistic updates and relational state?

-Let us try to answer a basic question first.
+Let us start out by answering a basic question first.
 How should you store your data?
 In an array?
 Or as a key/value map?
 They both have their benefits in regards to data access and traversal.
 In Cerebral the choice is made for you.
-You use a key/value map to store source data.
+You use a key/value map to store data for lookups.
 For example some todos would be stored like this:

 ```javascript